 In parallel with the need to adjust valuations to account for changes to approaches in derivative valuation, the larger Asset Managers have also realised that at least some of the onerous control and regulatory requirements that banks were being forced to adhere to are also coming their way.
 The processes and controls for P&L calculation, market risk and credit risk that investment banks have spent years implementing are now slowly being implemented by the buy side.

-Enabling the new derivative valuation techniques within an investment side firm often requires new data sources and enhanced data management capabilities.
+Enabling the new derivative valuation techniques within an investment side firm often requires new data sources, an enhanced data warehouse, and increased data management capabilities.
 To ensure that all data types can be easily ingested, interlinked and managed optimally across the firm, please contact us and we’ll be happy to share our experience and guidance.